 The Quick Fire hydrangea is a panicle hydrangea that is remarkably easy to grow.
 The blooms open in white and then change to pink as they mature on the plant.
 This plant is adaptable and sun tolerant, with low-maintenance care requirements.

 Quick Fire hydrangea basics

-In addition to being easy to grow, this family of hydrangea plants is also one of the most adaptable.
+In addition to being easy to grow, these hydrangea plants are also one of the most adaptable.
 It is the most sun-tolerant and doesn’t need to be pruned very often.
 All of these qualities apply to the Quick Fire hydrangea, making it a nice low-maintenance bush.

 The color of the Quick Fire hydrangea is beautiful.
 When the buds first bloom, they are white.
 As the blooms are exposed to the sunlight, the petals turn pink.
-Throughout the summer and the fall, they will continue to darken until they reach a dark-rosy pink.
+They will continue to darken throughout the summer and the fall until they reach a dark-rosy pink.
 You can enjoy a nice range of shades throughout the season.

 If you don’t like the color red-pink, this may not be the best one to choose.
 The Quick Fire Hydrangea will only change from white to pink, and there is nothing that you can do to change the color.
 Unlike other families of hydrangeas, panicle hydrangeas are not affected by the pH of the soil.

 The Quick Fire hydrangea can grow to be quite tall.
 The tallest it can grow is 96 inches tall (2.4 m).
 That is quite large!
-If it doesn’t mature to be 96 inches, most can also grow to be 72 inches tall (1.8 m).
-So, it can still grow to a massive height.
+If it doesn’t mature to 96 inches, most can also grow 72 inches tall (1.8 m).
+So it can still grow to a massive height.
 The Quick Fire hydrangea also grows to be quite wide.
 It can grow to be 72-96 inches wide (1.8-2.4 m).
 If this size is too big, there is a dwarf version available called Little Quick Fire hydrangea that is designed for smaller spaces.